thaiscf/delta_customer_feedback_api/README.md

 Run ```mvn clean install``` on the parent directory of this repository

 ## Build artefact
-The build produces an executable jar file under the target folder
+The build produces an executable jar file under the target folder!

 ## Run
 Update the following properties as per your runtime environment: